Let's Talk Water Reform

 A key driver of the need to increase water rates is the fact that over the next 30 years we will need to invest over $200m into our Three Waters network.
 In particular we have been planning for significant upgrades and renewals to the wastewater treatment plants in Fairlie, Takapō, Burkes Pass and Twizel to ensure they remain compliant and fit for purpose when their current consents expire in late 2030’s to 2040’s.

 In addition, the Government now requires that three waters finances are ‘ringfenced’.
 This means we can only pay for spending on three waters with the income we directly receive from ratepayers and other sources.
-Historically we have funded three waters through a mix of targeted rates and general rates.
-Ringfencing means future revenue generated (fees and charges, and targeted levies) must cover the costs.
+Historically we have funded three waters through a mix of targeted rates and general rates, but the in future this ‘top up’ from general rates cannot occur.
+Our water charges must therefore increase to offset this.

 Essentially, we need to increase rates now so that we can meet the government’s expectations for an appropriate level of investment that meets all renewal, growth, level of service, and regulatory requirements over the next 30-years.

-At a minimum we are required to present two options for community consideration:
+We are presenting two options for community consideration: